 26 Feb Google Is Killing Small Business Search Optimization

 I am writing this article to vent a little and to educate franchise systems on some disturbing trends in local search.
 Google is killing optimization for local business web sites.
 As a company that prides itself on search engine optimization services, Stark Logic has seen some very disturbing trends in organic searches on a local level.
 It has come to a point where Google’s most recent changes have been so detrimental to local businesses that their only choice is to advertise on Google’s pay per click platform to generate business.
+My friend from CoFlex Marketing released an SEO guide for lawyers and attorney companies – and has agreed with me that he too, has noticed these trends.

 The biggest changes we have seen have to do with which web sites get the most visibility in Google’s search results.
 When searching for a local business, there are 4 areas of real estate on a Google results page.
 For example, if you do a search for “italian restaurant in San Diego”